THE LETHAL GROUP THINK OF MASS AND SOCIAL MEDIA

 Group think, the enemy of free, authentic, critical thought and critical discourse, is driven by fear, fear of exclusion and loss of deeply felt needs – for inclusion, positive regard, status, security, approval, likes, followers, advancement, employment, protection.
 Those fears drive utterances to function as currency that rewards and validates the perceived dominant position of a group (e.g. the most strongly or authoritatively expressed, the position expressed by a member(s) with the most cultural capital, the greatest power to confer or withhold inclusion, other rewards), rather than challenging it, in exchange for the reward of not losing what is needed.

-Because the driving criteria for those utterances in groups is assent and inclusion, group think produces and reinforces positions independently of discourse and processes in which the criteria for and goal of utterances would otherwise be veracity, congruence with evidence, congruence with reasoning about evidence, and with ethical reasoning.
+Because the driving criteria for those utterances in groups – virtual or actual – is assent and inclusion, group think produces and reinforces positions apart from discourse and processes in which the criteria for and goal of utterances would otherwise be veracity, congruence with evidence, congruence with reasoning about evidence, and with ethical reasoning.

 This Vox report, one of the first on the uncontrolled research study comparing vaping to nicotine replacement therapy (NRT) for smoking cessation, headlined the study as a “control” (sic) trial.
 But there was no control (= no treatment) group, critically and importantly determining limits of interpretation and effectiveness of treatment (vaping and NRT) effects for a potentially lethal condition that claims around a half million American lives each year, among other costs including contributing to the opioid crisis.

 “Do e-cigarettes actually help smokers quit?
 Now, the first, large rigorous assessment offers an unequivocal answer: yes.”, asserting that smokers can expect cessation success rates by use of NRT and e-cigs of “18 percent among the e-cigarette group, compared to 9.9 percent among those using traditional nicotine replacement therapy”